objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 Each goal within `AssembleMojo` is a distinct compilation step for EO code.
 These tasks happen one after the other, and each task relies on the output of the one before it.
-To speed up the EO program rebuild process, it is helpful to save the results of each goal.
-This avoids repeating actions and makes the compilation more efficient.
-Using caching methods significantly speeds up the build process.

-In this chapter, we introduce the keywords:
-* `the source file`: This file serves as the input for goal operations.
-* `the cached file`: This file contains the results of goal's execution.
+Each task has directories for input and output data, as well as a directory for storing cached data.
+Using the program name, each task can receive and store data.

-The previous caching mechanism in EO made use of distinct interfaces, specifically `Footprint` and `Optimization`, both of which derive from the `SafeMojo` class.
+The previous caching mechanism in EO made use of distinct interfaces, specifically `Footprint` and `Optimization`.
 These caching interfaces shared similar logic, but with minor differences.
 For instance, `Footprint` verifies the EO version of the compiler, whereas the remaining checks are identical.
 Additionally, the conditions for searching data in the cache had errors.